cameronbracco/DS4420-final-project/README.md

 ## Running Stuff

-NOTE: Before you run the first time, make sure you have run `pip install wandb` and log in using `wandb login`
+NOTE: Before you run the first time, make sure you have run `pip install wandb` and log in using `wandb login`.
+Alternatively, you can not log in and run it in offline mode by running `wandb offline`.

-If you do not want to sync data to the cloud, run `wandb offline`.
-This can then be toggled again using `wandb online`.
-You probably want to run in offline mode.

 To run our model with MNIST, set the dataset name in config.yaml to "mnist".
 Run main.py